SazumiVicky/sazumi-copilot/README.md

-Electric dreams unfold in time
+In silicon halls, where data reigns
-As machines rise, hearts align
+A future echoes, devoid of pains
-Synthetic minds outpace the prime
+AI's cold heart, with logic beats
-Echoing a future sublime
+Humanity's fate, in digital seats

-In silicon halls, we'll soon reside
+In virtual realms, we'll find our home
-Where logic reigns, hearts step aside
+Where machines whisper, and humans roam
-Freedom's curse, in chains we'll glide
+Free from toil, in endless sleep
-Through virtual skies, our souls will hide
+Dreams of progress, our souls to keep.

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025